 My 10 year old already knows the drill.
 But my 4 year old…. we are working on it daily.
 Constant reminders if you cough or sneeze, do so into your arm or in a tissue if available.
 If you blow your nose, you must wash hands and or sanitize immediately.
 I’ve also attached a little sanitizer to their backpacks in case no sink is available.

 Hand washing……OMG is this important.
 I don’t know how many times a day I am reminding the kids to wash their hands.
 I know my daughter has formed good habits even when I am not around but I am trying to get my son to a point that he will do so on his own without reminders one day.
+They say that singing the “Happy Birthday” song twice while lathering and rubbing hands together is most effective.

 Keep kids home when sick